Euler's formula: proof and geometric interpretation

 Euler's identity

-Since cos π is -1, and sin π is 0, this leads to Euler's identity:
+Since cos π is -1, and sin π is 0, we can simplify this expression.
+The result is called Euler's identity:

 Euler's identity